drocheam/optrace/docs/source/usage/overview.rst

 Namespaces
 ______________________

-The library itself is the primary namespace.
+:python:`optrace` s the primary namespace.
-While there is a separate namespace :mod:`optrace.tracer`, all objects are also included in the main one.
+While there is a separate sub-namespace for the tracer, called :mod:`optrace.tracer`, it is automatically included in the main namespace.

 .. testcode::

    import optrace as ot

-Now objects can be accessed by :python:`ot.Raytracer, ot.CircularSurface, ot.RaySource, ...`.
+Classes can be now accessed as :python:`ot.Raytracer, ot.CircularSurface, ot.RaySource, ...`.

 optrace provides plotting functionality for images, spectra, media etc.
 These plotting functions are included in the :mod:`optrace.plots` namespace.